siderolabs/talos-cloud-controller-manager/docs/config.md

       # Or condition for nodeSelector
       - matchExpressions:
           # And condition for matchExpressions
-          - key: platform           <- talos platfrom metadata variable case insensitive
+          - key: platform           <- talos platform metadata variable case insensitive
             operator: In            <- In, NotIn, Exists, DoesNotExist, Gt, Lt, Regexp
             values:                 <- array of string values
               - metal